 For raised lesions, the laser emits a highly focused beam of light that removes (‘shaves down’) the area, so that it becomes flush with the skin.
 Scarring and surrounding skin damage is minimised by adjusting the depth of the laser’s penetration.
-For pigmented lesions such as solar lentigines, Fotona’s versatile multi-wave Q Switch system (Fotona Starwalker) is used to break down the offending pigment safely, without adversely affecting skin cells.
+For pigmented lesions such as solar lentigines, Fotona’s versatile multi-wave Q Switch system (Fotona Starwalker) is used to break down the offending pigment safely, without adversely affecting the skin.

 For many patients, only one treatment session is required, with no scarring and often no evidence of a lesion ever being present!
 Local anaesthetic is not required and although treatment times will vary from patient to patient, most sessions are quick.
 You could pop in on a lunch break and be back to your day in no time!
 So, it’s no wonder patients are seeking laser treatment for their benign skin lesion removal rather than more traditional methods!